Rangers vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will send Yu Darvish (7-7) to the mound for his 19th start this season.
+- The Padres will send Blake Snell (7-8) to the mound for his 22nd start this season.

-- He has earned a quality start seven times in 18 starts this season.
+- He has started 21 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 11 of them.

-- Darvish has made 16 starts of five or more innings in 18 chances this season, and averages 5.6 frames when he pitches.
+- Snell has pitched five or more innings in 12 straight games and will look to extend that streak.

-- He has finished two appearances without allowing an earned run in 18 chances this season.
+- He has made 21 appearances and finished seven of them without allowing an earned run.

 |Opponent